 I love a museum shop.
 Let me introduce you to my best London Mususem Shops.
-Shopping in person will be tricky this year so all the shops mentioned here are online as well in the museums.
+Exiting via the gift shop is always a pleasure.

 It is no secret that I love a museum.
 At the end of every museum or gallery visit I love to visit the shop.
-Just as museums have gone online during lockdown, so have museum shops.
-Come with me and find the best cultural Christmas presents in online museum shops.
+If you don’t have a cultural jaunt planned, don’t worry most museum stores are available online too.
+Come with me and find the best cultural Christmas presents in museum shops.
 Every museum shop has a great range of Christmas cards, always a great way to support your favourite charity.

 Victoria and Albert Museum

 The V&A is my favourite museum shop.
 It is the place to come for independent designer jewellery, bags and ceramics.
-This beautiful Kimono print scarf caught my eye at £75.
+This year there are many tempting Fabergé inspired items.
 As well as more expensive items the V&A museum shop is stacked full of desirable stocking filler priced objects.
 Beautiful pots nestle next to fine jewellery.
 I confess that I find it very difficult to walk out the V&A shop without buying an item of jewellery, thankfully prices start at less than a tenner.

 The British Museum has a fine bookshop but it is the Grenville Room, just at the base of the main staircase, that I really love.
 It it is packed to the gunnels with the superior type of reproduction as well as many beautiful craftsman made objects inspired by the collection.
-Online at British Museum at the moment you can get 10% off British Museum Membership, as well as a fine selection of Egyptian cats.
+Online at British Museum you will find Hokusai wave t shirts as well as a fine selection of Egyptian cats.

 Historic Royal Palaces